 Profile of Dr. Persida V. Rueda-Acosta

-She was appointed in February 2001 by former President and current Member of the House of Representatives, Hon.
-Gloria Macapagal-Arroyo.
-Since then, she has become a herald of hope to the indigent and other clients of the PAO who are searching for justice, and is now honored to continuously serve in her capacity as Chief Public Attorney in the administration of H. E. President Benigno S. Aquino III.
+Dr. Acosta was appointed as nationwide head of the PAO on February 23, 2001 by former President and current Member of the House of Representatives Gloria Macapagal-Arroyo.
+Since then, she has become a herald of hope to the indigents and other clients of the PAO who are searching for justice.
+She also served as Chief Public Attorney during the administration of former President Benigno S. Aquino III.
+She is honored to continuously serve in her capacity as Chief Public Attorney in the administration of President Rodrigo Roa Duterte.

-As an active member of the ICPA, she was invited to serve as Resource Speaker by the said organization in its international conferences, wherein she delivered the following presentations: Managing Overcrowding in Correctional Facilities: A Philippine Inter-Agency Initiative, ICPA’s 14th Annual Meeting and Conference, October 28 –November 1, 2012, Mexico City; Health Care Collaborations in Philippine Jails and Prisons: Making Headways on Inmates’ Rehabilitation and Reintegration, ICPA’s 13th Annual Meeting and Conference on September 11-16, 2011, Singapore; The Philippine Public Attorney’s Office (PAO) and its Advocacy of Saving Lives, ICPA’s 10th Annual General Meeting and Conference, October 26 -31, 2008, Prague, Czech Republic; and Legal Counselling and Healing Behind Bars, ICPA’s 9th Annual General Meeting and Conference on October 21 -26, 2007, in Bangkok, Thailand.
+As an active member of the ICPA, she was invited to serve as Resource Speaker by the said organization in its international conferences, wherein she delivered the following presentations: Pregnant Inmates in Philippine Prisons: Securing and Saving Them with Gender-Sensitive Policy Reforms, ICPA’s 17th Annual Conference, October 25 – 30, 2015, Melbourne, Australia; Managing Overcrowding in Correctional Facilities: A Philippine Inter-Agency Initiative, ICPA’s 14th Annual Meeting and Conference, October 28 –November 1, 2012, Mexico City; Health Care Collaborations in Philippine Jails and Prisons: Making Headways on Inmates’ Rehabilitation and Reintegration, ICPA’s 13th Annual Meeting and Conference on September 11-16, 2011, Singapore; The Philippine Public Attorney’s Office (PAO) and its Advocacy of Saving Lives, ICPA’s 10th Annual General Meeting and Conference, October 26 -31, 2008, Prague, Czech Republic; and Legal Counselling and Healing Behind Bars, ICPA’s 9th Annual General Meeting and Conference on October 21 -26, 2007, in Bangkok, Thailand.

-Chief Acosta does not rest on her laurels.
+Dr. Acosta does not rest on her past laurels.
 She continuously places the PAO on the map of international recognition as she personally handles and/or leads cases with national and global significance.
-Some of these are the current cases that have been entrusted to her and the PAO, to wit: the cases of political prisoner Ericson Acosta, Cadet 1st Class Aldrin Jeff Cudia; Orellano sisters, minors who were allegedly raped by a relative; the relatives of the victims of the M/V Princess of the Stars (Sulpicio Lines, Inc.) maritime tragedy (for which she and the PAO Forensic Team was conferred the Extraordinary Public Service Award by the FAMAS on April 1, 2013); and the cases of two female Jesus is Lord (JIL) preachers, Leonila Cafe and Adelaida Fabricante, who were allegedly raped and murdered by two policemen in Batangas; and, Bonita Baran, a kasambahay, who was allegedly maltreated by her former employers until she lost her right eyesight.
-Her case helped in creating awareness and drawing support to the then Kasambahay bill, which was approved by H. E. President Benigno S. Aquino III on January 18, 2013, and is now known as Republic Act No. 10361.
+Some of these are the current cases that have been entrusted to her and the PAO, to wit: the cases of the murdered cyclist Mark Vincent Garalde, and tortured and killed motorcyclist John dela Riarte; the cases of stranded Overseas Filipino Workers (OFWs) in the Kingdom of Saudi Arabia (KSA); the cases of elderly couple Esteban and Salvacion Cortabista, Jerome Sulit, Rufina Cruz, Rowena Otic, Milagrosa Cadiente, and other victims of the “laglag/tanim-bala” or “bullet-planting” scam; the cases of minor student Krisel Mallari in fighting for her right to study in a school of her own choice, and an eight-year-old pupil who was a victim of verbal abuse by her own teacher; the cases of political prisoner Ericson Acosta, and the relatives of the victims of the M/V Princess of the Stars (Sulpicio Lines, Inc.) maritime tragedy (for which she and the PAO Forensic Team was conferred the Extraordinary Public Service Award by the FAMAS on April 1, 2013); the cases of two female Jesus is Lord (JIL) preachers who were allegedly raped and murdered by two policemen in Batangas; and, Bonita Baran, a former kasambahay, who was allegedly maltreated by her previous employers until she lost her right eyesight.
+Her case helped in creating awareness and drawing support to the then Kasambahay bill, which was approved by former President Benigno S. Aquino III on January 18, 2013, and is now known as Republic Act No. 10361.

-A United Nations Development Programme (UNDP)-funded study notes that the “Chief PAO and her ability to move around in many circles point out to her communicative and diplomatic skills needed by the agency.”
-Indeed, these skills serve the PAO and its clients in good stead, especially in the information dissemination program of the Office. ( La Salle Institute of Governance, Supreme Court of the Philippines, United Nations Development Programme (2003), 2003 Assessment of the Public Attorney’s Office (PAO), p.
+A UNDP-funded study notes that the “Chief PAO and her ability to move around in many circles point out to her communicative and diplomatic skills needed by the agency.”
+Indeed, these skills serve the PAO and its clients in good stead, especially in the information dissemination program of the Office.
+(La Salle Institute of Governance, Supreme Court of the Philippines, United Nations Development Programme (2003), 2003 Assessment of the Public Attorney’s Office (PAO), p.
 37.)

-Being media savvy makes her more effective in reaching out to the public and in attending to the legal needs of the people which she virtually serves 24/7 through her book entitled, “Legal Eagle’s Counsel: Solutions to Everyday Legal Problems” and four (4) pro bono columns in leading newspapers in the country.
-These are: Dear PAO (published daily by The Manila Times); Magtanong kay Attorney (published daily by Bulgar); Say Mo Attorney? (published every Monday, Wednesday & Friday by People’s Tonight); and Attorney First published every Monday & Friday by Pinoy Parazzi).
-Moreover, her stint as Host/Mediator of Public Atorni, Associated Broadcasting Corporation’s reality-mediation show which started in 2010 and lasted for more than two (2) years, proved her efficacy in mediating and administering justice to warring parties on air.
-This was recognized by respected award-giving bodies such as, the Filipino Academy of Movie Arts and Sciences, the Philippine Movie Press Club, and the Catholic Mass Media Awards.
+Being media savvy makes her more effective in reaching out to the public and in attending to the legal needs of the people which she virtually serves 24/7 through her book entitled, “Legal Eagle’s Counsel: Solutions to Everyday Legal Problems” and three (3) pro bono columns in leading newspapers in the country.
+These are: Dear PAO (published daily by The Manila Times); Magtanong kay Attorney (published daily by Bulgar); and,

 Being a dedicated mentor to law students and the approval of the “PAO bill” into Republic Act No. 9406, the law that elevated the PAO to an independent and autonomous office which she tirelessly worked and lobbied for, shine brightly in her roster of legacies in public service, legal aid and human rights advocacy.